 Living in Milpitas, like most bay area cities, we have had the luxury of not necessarily concerning ourselves with an abundance of caution for wildfires – with the exception of our hillside community.
 However, if Napa/Santa Rosa taught us anything, we learned that wildfires, with the right combination of wind, can wipe out entire neighborhoods, killing unaware residents in a matter of minutes, and no community is immune to this type of tragedy.

-Here are a few tips to keep your home and neighborhood safe:
+Here are a few tips to keep your home and neighborhood safe well ahead of time:

 - Remove flammable items, such as firewood piles, portable propane tanks at least 30 feet away from structures.

 - Discard any dry or dead vegetation within 100 feet of your homes.
 IF you see a home with overgrown weeds., or other dead vegetation, you can call the Office of the Fire Marshal to report the problem, 408-586-3365.

 - Ensure everyone in your family knows where to meet in a disaster (such as a neighbors yard or driveway).
 And practice driving alternate evacuations routes so you are familiar with how to get our of your neighborhood or job in an emergency.

 - Review your homeowner’s or renter’s insurance policy to ensure you have adequate coverage for your property and personal belongings.

 When an evacuation is anticipated, follow these checklists (if time allows) to give your home the best chance of surviving a wildfire.
 Listed below for your convenience.

 - Shut all windows and doors, leaving them unlocked.